-A heart-healthy diet is one of the most important steps for a person with heart disease; combined with a healthy lifestyle, it can slow or even reverse the narrowing of arteries and prevent further complications.
+For someone with heart disease, diet is a big deal.
+Along with other healthy habits, it can slow or even partially reverse the narrowing of the heart's arteries and help prevent further complications.

 2. Choose fat calories wisely by: